Unravelling the mysteries of the charming Bollywood star Anushka Sharma

-As the actor finishes eight years in cinema on December 12, she attempts to solve eight mysteries about herself
+As talented Bollywood star Anushka Sharma, last seen in ADHM, completes eight years in cinema on December 12, she makes an attempt to solve eight mysteries about herself

 Anushka Sharma.
 Pic/Rane Ashish